amadeus4dev/developer-guides/docs/resources/market-insight.md

 ### Response

-The 3 endpoints return in same structure.
+The three endpoints have the same response structure.

 Response to the top destinations from a given city :